fastify/fastify-passport/README.md

 **Note**: Each `Authenticator` instance's initialize plugin and session plugin must be registered separately.

-It is important to note that using multiple `fastify-passport` instances is not necessary if you want to use multiple strategies to login the same type of user. `fastify-passport` supports multiple strategies by passing an array to any `.authenticate` call.
+It is important to note that using multiple `@fastify/passport` instances is not necessary if you want to use multiple strategies to login the same type of user. `@fastify/passport` supports multiple strategies by passing an array to any `.authenticate` call.

 # Differences from Passport.js

-`fastify-passport` is an adapted version of Passport that tries to be as compatible as possible, but is an adapted version that has some incompatabilities.
+`@fastify/passport` is an adapted version of Passport that tries to be as compatible as possible, but is an adapted version that has some incompatabilities.
 Passport strategies that adhere to the passport strategy API should work fine, but there are some differences in other APIs made to integrate better with Fastify and to stick with Fastify's theme of performance.

 Differences: